rantalaofficial/ML_course_project/README.md

 # ML_course_project
-My machine learning course project that can predict which programming language is used.
+My machine learning course project that can predict which programming language is used by utilizing SVC and Random Forest algorithms.
+Made using sklearn library.

 Results from the paper: